 Open City Fellows will be required to:

-SUBMITTABLE APPLICATION FORM: The Submittable application form will go live on Thursday, September 23.
-We ask you to specify which neighborhoods you are uniquely qualified to cover for Open City;
+SUBMITTABLE APPLICATION FORM: Here, we will ask you to specify which neighborhoods you are uniquely qualified to cover for Open City.

 CV: Upload a 1-3 page resume or CV that also includes publication history;

-WRITING SAMPLES: 2 or 3 writing samples that best illustrate the kinds of articles you would like to write for Open City.
+WRITING SAMPLES: Attach two or three writing samples that best illustrate the kinds of articles you would like to write for Open City.
 Samples should not be more than three pages each and must be uploaded to the application form as PDFs or MS Word documents.
 They should be double-spaced, in 12-point font size, and should not include publication information.

 Asian American and Asian diasporic writers are eligible to apply.
 “Asian American” is defined broadly to include not just, say, Chinese and Indian Americans, but also Asian American adoptee and multiracial writers, Indo-Caribbean writers, and West Asians, such as Iranians and Arab Americans.

 The Open City Fellows are chosen based on the following criteria: